-Others may be unable to give away a lump sum but would be prepared to lend the lump sum to a Loan Trust where the trustees invest the lump sum and any growth is outside your estate for inheritance tax but the loan will remain in your estate for inheritance tax and you can demand repayment of your loan in whole or in part at any time in order to supplement your income.
+Some may be unable to give away a lump sum but would be prepared to lend the lump sum to a Loan Trust where the trustees invest the lump sum and any growth on that investment is outside your estate for inheritance tax, but the loan will remain in your estate for inheritance and you can demand repayment of your loan in whole or in part at any time in order to supplement your income.
 For further information, please refer to the HSBC Life Loan Trust Investor Guide.

-Some people may wish to begin inheritance tax planning now and have a lump sum to invest but are unable or unwilling to give up access to their capital or unwilling to wait for investment growth to build up outside their estate over time.
-A Discounted Gift Trust (or DGT as it is often referred to) may enable them to achieve an immediate reduction in their estate (a 'discount') for inheritance tax purposes, whilst retaining access to a fixed regular stream of payments from the trust to add to their income during their lifetime or until the bond becomes exhausted.
+Others may wish to begin inheritance tax planning now and have a lump sum to invest but are unable or unwilling to give up complete access to their capital or unwilling to wait for investment growth to build up outside their estate over time.
+A Discounted Gift Trust (or DGT as it is often referred to) may enable them to achieve an immediate reduction in their estate for inheritance tax purposes, whilst retaining access to a fixed regular stream of payments from the trust to add to their income during their lifetime or until the bond becomes exhausted.
+For further information, please refer to the HSBC Life Discounted Gift Trust Investor Guide.